Qlik-PE/testdrive-tutorial/site/_replicate/tutorial/kafka-run-task.md

   (DML activity was going on in the background to simulate users working on the source database)
 * Automatically created kafka messages from the initial table state
 * Captured all new transactions which were happening while the initial load was running
-* Turned ll net new data into Kafka messages
+* Turned all net new data into Kafka messages
 * Observed change data being recorded as it is sent to and applied at the  target

 All that in 4 easy steps!